 Sawney Bean

-Adulterous young husband facing criminal punishment in medieval Scotland flees into the hideout of the notorious cannibal family.
+Heretic young man facing the stake in medieval Scotland flees to the hideout of the notorious cannibal family.

 Niall is at that moment making love in an alleyway to the well-meaning village slattern, CAITRINA, who had stopped to offer him only condolences --- but Niall wanted comfort of another sort.
 Niall, bitter and hopeless, has driven his wife insane with his wild ways ---although his son Brian adores him and forgives him everything.